techmaharaj/scalekit-guide/docs/admin-portal/quickstart-admin-portal.md

 # Integrate Admin Portal

 ## Overview
-Admin Portal provides a self-serve user interface for your customers' IT admins to configure SSO.
-This customer-facing UI is designed to eliminate back-n-forth with your engineering team and offers IdP-specific config documentation.
-As this is completely hosted and managed by Scalekit, the admin portal makes SSO configuration fast and simple for your customers.
-It's easy integrate the admin portal with a few lines of code.
+Admin Portal is a self-service interface that empowers your customers' IT admins to configure SSO on their own.
+Designed to streamline the SSO setup process, it reduces the demand on your engineering resources and provides comprehensive IdP-specific documentation.
+Fully hosted and managed by Scalekit, the Admin Portal simplifies the SSO config experience, ensuring a fast and secure integration with only a few lines of code.

-Depending on your architecture and UX preference, you can choose either of the two methods we offer to integrate Admin Portal with your application.
+Depending on your architecture and UX preferences, you can choose one of the two methods to integrate the Admin Portal into your application:

-1. Integrate via API
+1. Integration via API
-2. Integrate via a Shareable Link
+2. Integration via Shareable Link

-## 1. via API
+## 1. Integration via API

 ### Configure SDK
 <InstallSDK />